furudean/webchain/SPEC.md

 # webchain Specification (draft)

-webchain is a distributed [webring](https://en.wikipedia.org/wiki/Webring), where each member website can nominate other websites, creating a walkable graph of trust.
+webchain is a distributed [webring](https://en.wikipedia.org/wiki/Webring), where each member can nominate other websites, creating a walkable graph of trust.

 In webchain, each member nominates others to the chain, who get their own nominations in turn.
 This creates a tree-like structure, where each node has a